Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Superconductivity mediated by cavity photons prepared in non-Gaussian states

-For the specific QED model of Eq.~\eqref{H_lighmatter}, we obtain the effective action \eqref{S_eff} describing the Fermion-Fermion interactions mediated by the photons, with the momentum-dependent coupling taking the simple form $V^{(0)}(\vec{q})= g_0^2 \delta_c \delta_{\vec{q},\pm\vec{q}_0} $.
+For the specific QED model of Eq.~\eqref{H_lighmatter}, we obtain the effective action as a sum of terms in Keldysh space with the structure \eqref{S_eff}, describing the Fermion-Fermion interactions mediated by the photons, with the momentum-dependent coupling taking the simple form $V^{(0)}(\vec{q})= g_0^2 \delta_c \delta_{\vec{q},\pm\vec{q}_0} $.
 The equation for the intermediate, $u$-dependent vertex function \eqref{Gamma_ladder}, now written by making the Keldysh structure explicit, reads (we refer to the Appendix \ref{app:vertex} for more details on the derivation)

-where we defined the matrix-multiplication in momentum-frequency space as $M\circ \Gamma(u)\equiv \int \frac{d\vec{k}}{(2\pi)^d}\frac{d\omega_1}{2\pi} M(\vec{p}\omega,\vec{k}\omega_1)\Gamma(\vec{k},\omega_1;u)$, and with the matrices \begin{widetext}
+where we defined the matrix-multiplication in momentum-frequency space as $M\circ \Gamma(u)\equiv \sum_{\vec{k}} \int \frac{d\omega_1}{2\pi} M(\vec{p}\omega,\vec{k}\omega_1)\Gamma(\vec{k},\omega_1;u)$, and with the matrices \begin{widetext}

 \end{widetext} defining the coupling between the different momentum and frequency components of the vertex function.
 We note that the two-particle vertex function $\Gamma(P,p,p')$ is in general a function of the COM coordinates $P=(\vec{P},\Omega)$, incoming relative coordinates $p=(\vec{p},\omega)$ and the outgoing relative coordinates $p'=(\vec{p}\ ',\omega')$.
-However, Eq.~\eqref{eq:BS}, written in the pairing channel as per Eq.\eqref{BS_RK} (corresponding to choosing the two Fermion-lines in the Feynman diagram of Fig.~\ref{fig:hierarchy} and \ref{fig:hierarchy_thermal} to be co-propagating), is a coupled equation only in the relative incoming coordinates, i.e. $\Gamma(P,p,p')$ couples to $\Gamma(P,k,p')$ and the kernel $M$ within the ladder approximation is independent of $p'$.
-Moreover, since we want to study the superconducting instability we set $P=0$ and express the vertex function in the simpler notation $\Gamma(\vec{p},\omega)=\Gamma(P=0,p,p')$, which describes the scattering of two Fermions with opposite spin, as well as with equal and opposite momenta and frequency $(\vec{p},\omega)$ and $(-\vec{p},-\omega)$.
+However, Eq.~\eqref{eq:BS}, written in the pairing channel as per Eq.~\eqref{BS_RK} (corresponding to choosing the two Fermion-lines in the Feynman diagram of Fig.~\ref{fig:hierarchy} and \ref{fig:hierarchy_thermal} to be co-propagating), is a coupled equation only in the relative incoming coordinates, i.e. $\Gamma(P,p,p')$ couples to $\Gamma(P,k,p')$ and the kernel $M$ within the ladder approximation is independent of $p'$.
+Moreover, since we want to study the superconducting instability we set $P=0$ and express the vertex function in the simpler notation $\Gamma(\vec{p},\omega)=\Gamma(P=0,p,p')$, which describes the scattering of two Fermions with equal and opposite momenta and frequency $(\vec{p},\omega)$ and $(-\vec{p},-\omega)$.
 Here we restricted our calculation only to those initial density matrices of the photons which keep the dynamics time-translation invariant (see discussion in Section \ref{BSIC}), which allowed us to write the equation \eqref{eq:BS} in frequency space.